 Sitz Bath (Epsom Salt + Essential Oils)

 I loved loved loved sitz baths!
 They were so relaxing and really helped to soothe my “downstairs area” I had a 2nd-degree tear so sitz bath really helped to heal my tear.
-I used the recipe from Mommy Intentionally.
-Hers was my favorite by far!

 I know these sound funny but man o’ man did they help so much!
 At the hospital, they will give you ice packs to place down there but I never felt like the ice packs were really getting where I was sore.